awsdocs/amazon-personalize-developer-guide/doc_source/working-with-training-metrics.md

-# Step 4: Evaluating a Solution Version<a name="working-with-training-metrics"></a>
+# Step 4: Evaluating a solution version<a name="working-with-training-metrics"></a>

+ You can evaluate the performance of your solution version through offline and online metrics\. *Online metrics* are the empirical results you observe in your users' interactions with real\-time recommendations\.
+For example, you might record your users' click\-through rate as they browse your catalog\.
+You are responsible for generating and recording any online metrics\.

- When you create a solution version, Amazon Personalize generates metrics that you can use to evaluate the performance of the model before you create a campaign and provide recommendations\.
-Metrics allow you to view the effects of modifying a solution's hyperparameters\.
-You can also use metrics to compare the results between solutions that use the same training data but were created with different recipes\.
+ *Offline metrics* are the metrics Amazon Personalize generates when you train a solution version\.
+You can use offline metrics to evaluate the performance of the model before you create a campaign and provide recommendations\.
+Offline metrics allow you to view the effects of modifying a solution's hyperparameters or compare results from solutions that use the same training data but use different recipes\.
+For the rest of this section, the term metrics refers to *offline metrics*\.

-To get performance metrics, Amazon Personalize splits the input interactions data by randomly selecting 90% of users and their related interactions as training data and the other 10% as testing data\.
-The solution version is then created using the training data\.
-Afterwards, the solution version is given the oldest 90% of each user's testing data as input, and the recommendations it generates are compared against the real interactions given by the most recent 10% of testing data\.
+ To get performance metrics, Amazon Personalize splits the input interactions data into two sets: a training set and a testing set\.
+The training set consists of 90% of your users and their interactions data\.
+The testing set consists of the remaining 10% of users and their interactions data\.
+Amazon Personalize then creates the solution version using the training set\.

+ When training completes, Amazon Personalize gives the solution version the oldest 90% of each user’s data from the testing set as input\.
+Amazon Personalize then calculates metrics by comparing the recommendations the solution version generates to the actual interactions in the newest 10% of each user’s data from the testing set\.

 To generate a baseline for comparison purposes, we recommend using the [Popularity\-Count](native-recipe-popularity.md) recipe, which recommends the top K most popular items\.